 - To keep this recipe vegan and gluten-free, be sure to use vegan, gluten-free pasta.

-- This dish is garlicky.
-If you prefer it a little less garlicky, just cut back on the cloves you add.
+- This pasta is garlicky.
+If you prefer it a little less garlicky, just cut back on the cloves.

-- If you can’t find fresh dill, you can use dried dill.
-Just reduce the amount to 1 teaspoon.
+- If you can’t find fresh dill, you can substitute with fresh parsley, thyme or basil.